Evelinjohn32/anonymouss1276/README.md

-- 👋 Hi, I’m @anonymouss1276
+- 👋 Hi, I’m @diana_ros20
-- 👀 I’m interested in exploit, vuln etc
+- 👀 I’m interested in Vulns.
 - 🌱 I’m currently learning as much as i can
-- 💞️ I’m looking to collaborate on h-a-c-k-i-n-g groups
+- 💞️ I’m looking to collaborate with red and blue teams.
-- 📫 How to reach me: telegram: (https://t.me/kim_ban12)
+- 📫 How to reach me: telegram: (https://t.me/diana_ros20)

 <!---
 anonymouss1276/anonymouss1276 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.